 What should I consider when applying to undergraduate pre-med or biomedical programs?

 Author: Matthew Gooden holds a Bachelor of Science degree in Exercise Science and Applied Kinesiology from Rutgers University in New Brunswick, New Jersey and a Master of Science degree in Biomedical Sciences from Tufts University School of Medicine in Boston, Massachusetts.
-He is currently an Intramural Research Training Award Fellow in the National Institute of Neurological Disorders and Stroke.
 In his free time, he enjoys running, experiencing new cultures, and spending time with friends and family.

 For Middle Schoolers